Lip Lift Technique: Lifting Skin Only vs Muscle

 Secondly, even if I decided for some reason that I definitely must deal with the muscle, there is the issue of the possibility of nerve damage.

 You can see the nerves in yellow going thru the upper lip right where the muscle is being worked on.
 The potential for damage is too much for my taste.
+I have been performing this procedure with this technique for over 10 years, and I have always been very happy with the results!

 If your upper lip is too long, the muscle (or nerve) is not the problem–it’s the long length of the skin space.
 My mantra is, ‘don’t go looking for trouble where there is none.’
 For this reason, I just cut the skin, I leave the muscle alone.